Be-Secure/BeSLab/docs/_docs/05-configuration.md

 ## Usage

 The `genesis.yaml` file contains various configuration options that define the setup of the BeSLab instance.
-These options include specifying the lab type, lab name, version of BeSMan (Be-Secure Management), deployment mode, version of BeSLab, URLs and paths for retrieving necessary files, configuration for Java, dashboard tool settings, and more.
+These options include specifying the lab type, lab name, version of BeSMan (Be-Secure Management), deployment mode, version of BeSLab, URLs and paths for retrieving necessary files, configuration for Java, dashboard tool settings, code collaboration tool, and more.

 ## File Contents